fulcrumgenomics/fgbio/docs/best-practice-consensus-pipeline.md

 In this example we'll use a single sample with paired-end fastq files and an inline 8bp UMI at the beginning of read one (see the fgbio [Read Structure](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures) page for how to specify other UMI setups).

 ### Step 1.1: FASTQ -> uBam

+This step extracts the UMI bases and stores them in standard SAM tags.
+It can extract any number of inline UMIs within the sequencing reads, and optionally by providing the `--extract-umis-from-read-names` flag, UMIs from the read names.
+Downstream `fgbio` tools expect the UMIs to be stored in tags in the BAM file (e.g. `RX:Z:ACTGCTAG`); converting to a uBam as the first step is the easiest way to do this correctly.

 When working with fully degenerate UMIs that cannot be error-corrected, the uBam should be generated as follows: